-The interventional cardiologists on the team included Dr. Goodwin and Peter Kerwin, M.D., of Advocate Medical Group.
-The cardiac surgeons were Dr. Foy and Frank Lutrin, M.D., of Cardiac Surgery Associates.
-Another Advocate Medical Group cardiologist, Stanley Clark, M.D., monitored echo images throughout the procedure, and Dr. Kerwin inserted a pacemaker.
+The interventional cardiologists on the team included Dr. Goodwin and Peter Kerwin, M.D.
+The cardiac surgeons were Dr. Foy and Frank Lutrin, M.D.
+Another independent cardiologist, Stanley Clark, M.D., monitored echo images throughout the procedure, and Dr. Kerwin inserted a pacemaker.
 Also on hand was TAVR coordinator, Suzanne Wallace, RN, ACNP-BC.

 "Having such a variety of talent and perspective on the team results in the best outcome for the patient,” says Dr. Goodwin.
 “There are a lot of people in the room but it all goes very smoothly.
 Everyone knows their role."

 To begin the TAVR procedure, Dr. Foy made a small incision in Lasota's chest (in some cases access is through the groin) and inserted a sheath (tube) about the width of a pencil into the heart for transporting instruments.

 Dr. Goodwin then performed a valvuloplasty, in which Lasota’s narrowed valve was widened by expanding a balloon attached to a catheter that was sent through the sheath.
 This set the stage for the Edwards Lifesciences SAPIEN prosthetic heart valve to be delivered, in compressed form, to Lasota's existing valve.
 The new valve was then expanded, pushing the diseased valve aside.
 Dr. Lutrin removed the sheath and closed the incision in Lasota’s chest.